Welcome to today's edition of the Rush 24-7 podcast.

 How come they can't find anybody that feels grateful that they have been evacuated from this war zone?

-Here's her Report.
+Here's her report.

 When the landing craft finally got to the Nashville, the Americans were met by delighted troops.

-Thank you, Yes.
+Thank you, USA!

-Thank you, Yes.
+Thank you, USA.

-Oh, another drive-by media effort to destroy the American image among Americans.
+Oh, another drive-by media effort to destroy the American image among Americans down the tubes, ladies and gentlemen.

-A series of stories, and I do these.
+Now, look at this, a series of stories, and I do these.

 You've heard these.

-But you heard all of this on this program on Monday.
+This is today's news in the drive-by media, but you heard all of this on this program on Monday.

-And I simply mention all of this to illustrate once again how on the cutting edge you are, as regular listeners here.
+And I simply mention all of this to illustrate once again how on the cutting edge you are as regular listeners here.

-Longestal wart ally of Israel, the White House has repeatedly voiced support for Israel's right to self-defense.
+The White House has repeatedly voiced support for Israel's right to self-defense.

-pointed this out to people on Monday, that this was a gift to the world.
+A little late here, Al Reuters, we pointed this out to people on Monday, that this was a gift to the world.

 There's a fascinating piece, too, today in the Washington Post that talks about how Bush is dealing with this entirely differently than previous administrations.